BenGeeks/backend-diagnostic-exam/README.md

     "password": "iamgroot!"
 }

+It is important to login first because a token will be provided on login

-6. Create an account using the payload sample below
+6. Create an account using the payload sample below.
+Please make sure to update the header with the login token

 {
     "username": "iamgroot",